 ACLS invites applications that extend the frame within which research is planned in ways that will encourage conceptualizing and bringing to completion projects of wide scope and high significance.
-There are many ways in which scholarship may take on such scope and significance, from work that compares historical or literary trends across two or more cultures; that requires command of two or more scholarly disciplines to advance analysis; that explores topics requiring insights be combined from two or more fields of the humanities; or that is poised to take fields of study in new directions.
+There are many ways in which scholarship may take on such scope and significance, from work that compares historical or literary trends across two or more cultures; that requires command of two or more scholarly disciplines to advance analysis; that explores topics requiring insights from two or more fields of the humanities; or that is poised to take fields of study in new directions.
 Please look through the projects of past Burkhardt Fellows as examples of the significant variety of such scholarship.

 Proposals should show evidence of significant preliminary work already completed, and a plan of work, typically in the five-year range, to be carried out.
 Assurance will be required from the administrative leadership of the scholar's home institution (dean, provost, president, or other appropriate person) that the applicant is an especially promising member of its humanities faculty, and that the institution is prepared to make its own contributions—beyond providing normal fringe benefits during the fellowship year—to assist the scholar in bringing the project to completion.
 (See below.)

 The overall structure of support would thus include: